 Group 6: The Arts

 Film, Music, Theatre, Visual Arts.
 These subjects may be studied at Higher Level or Standard Level.
 Dance will become a mainstream SL/HL course for first year teaching in September 2011, first examinations in May 2013.

-We offer Music and Visual Arts in this group.
+We offer Music and Visual Arts (at both levels) in this group.

 NOTE: Students are required to choose one subject from each of the six academic areas, including one from Group 6 although instead of a group 6 subject they can choose a second from groups 1 – 5.
 In our school the choice is from groups 3 and 4.

 The programme offers special features in addition to the strengths of a liberal arts curriculum.

 - Diploma candidates are required to undertake original research and create an Extended Essay of some 4000 words.
 This project offers the opportunity to investigate a topic of special interest and acquaints students with the kind of independent research and writing skills expected at university.
 More at: http://www.ibo.org/programmes/diploma-programme/curriculum/extended-essay/